Code-Institute-Submissions/Milestone-Project-108/README.md

 #### Site owner's goal
 - Create a website that provides a specific need for Dog Owners (user) what will generate income via the sale of various dog training solutions.
 - Promote the importance of professional training and how this can  not only impact the dog’s life in a positive way, but also that of the entire family.
-- Demonstrate that training is not as difficult as some may and individual training plans, combined with consistency and fun, real positive results are achievable.
+- Demonstrate that training is not as difficult as some owners may perceive, and that individual training plans, combined with consistency and fun, real positive results are achievable.
 - Demonstrate that the use of force in dog training no longer is acceptable nor desirable and that positive reinforcement techniques are key to how dogs learn.

 ### Scope